 Related project: Brighouse Vision Masterplan

-Initial proposals, which have been shaped by local knowledge, build on the existing aspects that make the town special, including its unique and diverse events, the compact town centre, good accessibility and links to neighbouring towns and cities, plus its range of independent shops.
+The improvement proposals build on the existing assets that make Brighouse special. including its unique and diverse events, the compact town centre, good accessibility and links to neighbouring towns and cities, plus its range of independent shops.